Counting decomposable polynomials with integer coefficients: Introduction

-Throughout the paper, let $d$ and $H$ be two positive integers not less than $2$.
-Now, we denote by $D_d(H)$ the number of decomposable monic integer polynomials $f \in \Z[x]$ of degree $d$ and height at most $H$.
-Similarly, let $D_d^*(H)$ be the number of decomposable integer polynomials (not necessarily, monic) of degree $d$ and height at most $H$.
-Our aim is to bound $D_d(H)$ and $D_d^*(H)$ with respect to $H$.
+Throughout the paper, let $n \geq 2$ and $H \geq 2$ be two positive integers.
+We denote by $D_n(H)$ the set of decomposable monic origin-preserving polynomials $f \in \Z[x]$ of degree $n$ and height at most $H$.
+Then, by the above discussion, the number of decomposable monic polynomials $f \in \Z[x]$ of degree $n$ and height at most $H$ is equal to

+Recall that the \textit{content} of a non-constant polynomial in $\Z[x]$ is the greatest common divisor of its coefficients.

+For non-monic polynomials in $\Z[x]$, by the above, we only need to consider non-monic origin-preserving polynomials with positive leading coefficient and moreover (by Lemma~\ref{lem:content}) only polynomials with content 1.
+Let $D_n^*(H)$ be the set of decomposable origin-preserving polynomials in $\Z[x]$ (not necessarily monic) of degree $n$ with positive leading coefficient, content $1$ and height at most $H$.